anthonyweidai/FullRot_WRMix/readme/DATA.md

 # Dataset preparation

 ## STL-10 Dataset
-The STL-10 dataset is a genral image recognition dataset designed for unsupervised learning and is inspired by the CIFAR-10 dataset.
+The STL-10 dataset is a general image recognition dataset designed for unsupervised learning inspired by the CIFAR-10 dataset.

-- To obtain the dataset, you can download it from [STL-10 dataset](https://cs.stanford.edu/~acoates/stl10/).
+- To obtain the dataset, download it from [STL-10 dataset](https://cs.stanford.edu/~acoates/stl10/).

-- Onece you downloaded the dataset, you need to rearrange the binary files contraining images and labels using the `tools/stl10Save.py` script.
+- After downloading the dataset, you need to rearrange the binary files containing images and labels using the `tools/stl10Save.py` script.

 - The desired output data structure should be as follows:
 ~~~